pingcap/docs-dm/en/benchmark-v1.0-ga.md

 ### Incremental replication benchmark case

-For details about the test method, see [Incremental Migration Benchmark Case](performance-test.md#incremental-replication-benchmark-case).
+For details about the test method, see [Incremental Replication Benchmark Case](performance-test.md#incremental-replication-benchmark-case).

 #### Benchmark result for incremental replication